-Today’s interview comes from Williamsburg, Virginia and features an extraordinarily talented Fine Art Photographer named Rachel Morrison.
-Rachel draws inspiration for her photography from the love she has for the nature, people and architecture of Colonial Williamsburg.
+Today’s interview comes from Williamsburg, Virginia and features an extraordinarily talented Fine Art photographer named Rachel Morrison.
+Rachel draws inspiration for her photography from the love she has for the nature, people, and architecture of Colonial Williamsburg.
 Through Rachel’s work, she has the ability to capture all facets of beauty from her surroundings.
-Thank you, Rachel and it’s my pleasure to share your thoughts and experiences with our readers.
+Thank you, Rachel and it’s my pleasure to share your thoughts and experiences with my readers.

 Can you please tell the readers a bit about yourself?

 My name is Rachel Morrison and I am a fine art photographer residing in Williamsburg, Virginia.